shadow81627/daim/content/blog/salary-compression.md

 ## What this means for you

-There are many factors you can negotiate with that are outside your base compensation, such as:
+There are factors you can negotiate with that are outside your base compensation, such as:

 - Remote work
 - Number of holidays